Apple Pay Enhancements

 New Testing Environment

-With iOS 10, Apple introduced a new testing environment that allows the developer to provision test payment cards directly on an iOS device.
+With iOS 10 and watchOS 3, Apple introduced a new testing environment that allows the developer to provision test payment cards directly on an iOS device.
 This new testing environment then returns encrypted test payment data to the app.

 To enable the new testing environment, do the following: